Suicide: When It Hurts Too Much To Live

 They see no reason to live on after their spouse has died.
 They see no way out of their financial troubles.
 They think there is no more purpose for them after their serious injury or illness.
 This black and white thinking can trap a person into a narrow chute, seeing their demise as they only reasonable choice.
 And I’m not saying that the pain isn’t real or extremely intense.
 It’s the thought process and judgment that balances emotion, and depression thinking just isn’t straight.

 For any of you who have been down this path, I invite you to add on comments and expand on this little post.
 There’s no way a few hundred words can do justice to the topic except to introduce it.
 If you are feeling strongly about suicide and don’t feel safe, I urge you to contact your local police or hospital right away.
-They are well trained to help you get through your difficult time and get you the help you need.
+They are trained to help you get through your immediate crisis, and then get you the further specialized mental health help that you need.
 And for those I have known who have taken their own lives, your deaths have made a lifelong impression on me.